douglassantiagos/douglassantiagos/README.md

 <h3>💬 Welcome to my profile.</h3>

 <p align="justify">
   My name is Douglas Santiago, I'm from Rio de Janeiro.
 I'm studying Information System in Estácio University, because I'm passionate about technology and development, in particular for Front-End.
-Day to day I came studying and improving my skills to become better and to achieve the next level. 🚀
+Day to day I continue studying and improving my skills to become better and to achieve the next level. 🚀
 </p>

 ## 🔮 My stacks